mikeizbicki/cmc-csci046/README.md

 Data structures is the most important course in computer science, and many of the "classic" CS interview questions come from this course.
-Mastering this material is the first step towards getting a high paying CS job.
+Mastering this material is the first step towards getting a high-paying CS job.
 See:
 1. <https://www.levels.fyi>
 1. [tech employers illegally collude to reduce salaries](https://en.wikipedia.org/wiki/High-Tech_Employee_Antitrust_Litigation)

 **Who should take this course?**

-1. This is a second semester course in computer science designed for students who have previously taken either CS40 (CMC), CS5 (Mudd), or CS51 (Pomona).
+1. This is a second-semester course in computer science designed for students who have previously taken either CS40 (CMC), CS5 (Mudd), or CS51 (Pomona).

 1. You cannot take this course if:
     1. you have already taken a data structures course